jambtc/TabSwitch/README.md

 # TabSwitch
- Set how many seconds to switch between tabs.
+ Set how many seconds to switch between Chrome tabs.